Homebase explores further store closures, putting hundred of jobs in doubt

 The DIY chain is sounding out advisers for a potential Company Voluntary Agreement (CVA), a controversial insolvency procedure that has been adopted by the likes of House of Fraser, Mothercare and Carpetright.

-Sources told the Press Association that restructuring experts at Alvarez & Marsall are being scouted by Homebase for the CVA, although other options are being assessed alongside this.
+Sources told the Press Association that restructuring experts at Alvarez & Marsal are being scouted by Homebase for the CVA, although other options are being assessed alongside this.

 The restructuring would come on top of a store closure programme that the retailer has been carrying out since February.